UB-Mannheim/Reproducible-Workflows-Examples/README.md

-# Test Repository for Course "Open and Reproducible Research" @ Uni Mannheim

-## Git/GitHub Exercise
+# Reproducible Workflows: Git/GitHub Commands Task 2

 * Fork this repository
 * Clone it to your computer